|Contact Information for Justice Management Program|

 Dr. Cellini founded the Training snd Research Institute, Inc. (TRI), in 1988.
 TRI's expertise includes work on a wide variety of projects in the fields of criminal justice, mental health, and education, such as: developing screening and assessment instruments and instructional materials; providing staff and client training; administering client surveys; conducting client groups in the areas of vocational rehabilitation, mental health, and substance abuse; and conducting and documenting computerized literature reviews to ensure adherence to "best practices" methods.

 CECELIA CHANG, J.D. is an attorney with a law degree from the William S. Richardson School of Law, University of Hawaii at Manoa (1985) and a legal background in criminal prosecution and civil litigation.
-Since 1997, she has served as a Deputy Prosecuting Attorney for the Department of the Prosecuting Attorney, City and County of Honolulu, Hawaii, and is the director for the Honolulu Community Prosecution Program.
-In this capacity, she plans and implements community prosecution strategies to improve the quality of life in Honolulu.
-She works at the grassroots with community stakeholders to solve chronic crime problems that adversely affect neighborhood safety and livability.
+Since 1997, she has served as a Deputy Prosecuting Attorney for the Department of the Prosecuting Attorney, City and County of Honolulu, Hawaii, and from 1998 to 2010 served as the director for the Honolulu Community Prosecution Program.
+In this capacity, she planned and implemented community prosecution strategies to improve the quality of life in Honolulu.
+She worked at the grassroots with community stakeholders to solve chronic crime problems that adversely affected neighborhood safety and livability.

 VERONICA DAHIR, Ph.D is the Interim Director for the Senator Alan Bible Center for Applied Research (SABCAR).
 Her interests include the social psychological ramifications of both the justice system and other organizations (e.g., business).
 More specifically, jury and judicial decision making; the use of visual stimuli (computer-generated demonstrative evidence) to produce attitude change; the intersection between science and the law; evaluation of justice systems; pre-trial publicity issues; research related to technology and the Internet; racial and ethnic issues; the construct of motivation; and role theory.